nodejs/diagnostics/documentation/abnormal_termination/step2/using_diagnostic_report.md

 1. Open the generated report (either from file or from console)

-  Report can be generated using the following cli flags: `node --experimental-report --report-on-fatal-error <app.js>`.
+  Report can be generated using the following cli flags: `node --report-on-fatal-error <app.js>`.
   Report can be generated using the following programatic configuration:
   ```js
   process.report...